-The second quarter was extremely busy within the Corporation as the focus centered on delivering a positive travel experience for our customer and moving forward with internal renewal.
 The Corporation's approved government funding for 2011/12 is \$200.6 million.
-Based upon results of the first two quarters and the budget allocated for the remainder of the year, the Corporation is anticipating it will operate well within its approved funding allocation and its forecasted cost recovery.
+Based upon results of the first three quarters and the budget allocated for the fourth quarter, the Corporation is anticipating it will operate well within its approved funding allocation.
 There have been no revisions in goals or objectives compared to the Corporate Plan Summary.